 Chocolate Almond Buttercrunch Toffee.

 Almond Roca is also known as Almond Buttercrunch.
 I first had Almond Roca as a young girl.
 A neighbor who drove us to school always had Almond Roca on the coffee table in the recreation room.
 This neighbor didn't have the same rules as in my household (No Candy until after dinner--not to mention before school!).
-So I always had Almond Roca when these neighbors were driving.
-So for yesterday's holiday--Buttercrunch Day, I suggest you make the following recipe for Home Made Almond Roca.
+So I always had Almond Roca when this neighbor was driving.
+So for the other day's holiday--Buttercrunch Day, I suggest you make the following recipe for Home Made Almond Roca.
 No time to cook?
 Pick up a bar of Almond Roca.
 It's not too late.
-We all need something sweet this weekend!
 This recipe for Home-made Almond Roca is adapted from Elizabeth LaBau on AboutFood.com

 Home-Made Almond Roca